 If you win a scholarship, you will be sent an email with documents for completion.
 Once EAA has received these, the disbursement process will begin.

-EAA will send the money directly to the flight school.
-The first installment will be 40% of the total amount awarded.
+EAA will send a check directly to the flight school.* The first installment will be 40% of the total amount awarded.
 After certain benchmarks, the next 40% will be dispersed.
 Once you have completed the certification or rating you are pursuing, the remaining 20% will be awarded.